The Proof for HRIS - (Article Summary - Link to original article is at bottom of page.)

 HRIS in Action

-Now that we've established the potential benefits an HRIS has to offer, we can take a look at the human resource information system in action.
+Now that we've established the potential benefits of this type of technology, we can take a look at the human resource information system in action.
 The following eight company scenarios are only brief sketches, but they demonstrate a collection of ways in which HRIS has helped these organizations to deal with real issues related to human resources, data security, and information technology.
-Though by no means a comprehensive list, these examples will hopefully help to serve as a model for your own company's relationship with HRIS.
+Though by no means a comprehensive list, these examples will hopefully help to serve as a model for your own company's relationship with HR Management Systems.

 IBM Europe